iKenndac/Viva/README.markdown

 Core Data over multiple threads: `LocalFileSource.m`.

-Core Audio Graphs, including a Graphic EQ: `VivaPlaybackManager.m`, in the "Core Audio" section.
+Core Audio Graphs, including a Graphic EQ: `SPCoreAudioController.m`.

 Using AVFoundation to get media file metadata: `LocalFileSource.m`, `-parseMediaFileAtPath:intoContext:`.

 Using AVFoundation to convert audio files to PCM data for manual playback through Core Audio: `VivaLocalFileDecoderWorker.m`.

 Using FSEvents to watch a directory tree for changes: `LocalFileSource.m`.

+Using libFLAC to get FLAC metadata: `LocalFileSource+LocalFileSourceFLACAdditions.m`.

+Using libFLAC to decode FLAC files for playback: `VivaFLACDecoderWorker.m`.